barbatus/typescript-compiler/README.md

 Please, check out how everything works in the demo app.

 ## Compilers
+### TsBatchCompiler
+Compiles all passed `.ts`-files at once using internally `[TypeScript.transpileFiles](https://github.com/barbatus/typescript/blob/master/typescript.js#L87)`.

+TypeScript can potentially transpile all files together a bit more effiently using internal cache.

+### TsCachingCompiler
+Extends Meteor's [`MultiFileCachingCompiler`](https://atmospherejs.com/meteor/caching-compiler) and compiles one file content at a time using this method [`TypeScript.transpile`](https://github.com/barbatus/typescript/blob/master/typescript.js#L96) internally.

 ### TsCompiler
-Compilales all passed `.ts`-files at once using internally `TypeScript.transpileFiles`.

-One of its potential benefits is faster compilation speed on the initial Meteor run.
-Given that all files are provided to the TypeScript transpiler in a batch, TypeScript can transpile them more effiently using internal cache.

-### TsCachingCompiler
-Extends Meteor's [`MultiFileCachingCompiler`](https://atmospherejs.com/meteor/caching-compiler) and compiles one file content per time using this method [`TypeScript.transpile`](https://github.com/barbatus/typescript/blob/master/typescript.js#L96) internally.
+Main compiler that wraps two above compilers and use a particular one at a moment depending on the confiration provided.
+Currently, if `useCache` is set then `TsCachingCompiler` is used, otherwise - `TsBatchCompiler`.

 ## TypeScript Config
 Compilers can be configured via `.tsconfig` in the app root folder.
 Format of the `.tsconfig` follows the `compilerOptions` part with the same options as you can fine in the standard `.tsconfig` file [here](https://github.com/Microsoft/TypeScript/wiki/tsconfig.json); `files` part is omitted.